KoenvanMeijeren/SteeringBehaviors/README.md

 # Steering Behaviors
-This repository demonstrates various steering behaviors.
-Those behaviors can be used for game development.
+This repository demonstrates various techniques for game development.

 # Tests
 The application is tested on the formatting of the code and the unit tests are executed.